awsdocs/amazon-route53-docs/doc_source/monitoring-hosted-zones-with-cloudwatch.md

 Value is 1 if any object in the hosted zone is in an INTERNAL\_FAILURE state\.
 Otherwise, value is 0\.
 Valid statistics: N/A
 Units: Count
-Volume: 1 per hosted zone per day
+Volume: 1 per hosted zone every 4 hours
 Region: Route 53 is a global service\.
 To get hosted zone metrics, you must specify US East \(N\.
 Virginia\) for the Region\.

 **DNSSECKeySigningKeysNeedingAction**
 Number of key signing keys \(KSKs\) that have an ACTION\_NEEDED state \(due to KMS failure\)\.
 Valid statistics: Sum, SampleCount
 Units: Count
-Volume: 1 per hosted zone per day
+Volume: 1 per hosted zone every 4 hours
 Region: Route 53 is a global service\.
 To get hosted zone metrics, you must specify US East \(N\.
 Virginia\) for the Region\.

 **DNSSECKeySigningKeyMaxNeedingActionAge**